HomeAccount ReceivableWhat is the Cash Application Process & How Does It Work?

 The final step in the cash application process involves posting the payment to the ERP system or accounting software, indicating the closure of the accounts receivable entry.
 Without an integrated accounts receivable solution, this step often relies on manual processes, potentially involving multiple spreadsheets and manual data entry, leading to inefficiencies and increased error risks.

-Overall, the cash application process entails several intervening steps, such as reaching out to customers for missing remittance information or clarifying discrepancies between payments and invoices, as depicted in the accompanying flowchart.
+The cash application process entails several intervening steps, such as reaching out to customers for missing remittance information or clarifying discrepancies between payments and invoices, as depicted in the accompanying flowchart.

 Challenges Faced by AR Teams in Manual Cash Application Processes